NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Numerical-Tests.md

 [2] R. Renka and R. Brown, Algorithm 792: accuracy test of ACM algorithms for interpolation of scattered data in the plane, ACM Trans.
 Math.
 Softw., No.1, Vol.25, 1999.

-[3] R. Franke and G. Nielson, Surface approximation with imposed conditions, Computer Aided Geometric Design, North Holland Pubi.Co., 1983.
+[3] R. Franke and G. Nielson, Surface approximation with imposed conditions, Computer Aided Geometric Design, North Holland Pubi.
+Co., 1983.

 ### Grids